m3zh/pipex/README.md

 ````
 ## Swapping fds with dup2()

-For the child process, we want infile to be our stdin (we want it as input), and end[1] to be our stdout (we want to write to end[1] the output of cmd1)
+For the child process, we want infile to be our stdin (as input), and end[1] to be our stdout (we write to end[1] the output of cmd1)
-In the parent process, we want end[0] to be our stdin (end[0] at this point has already read from end[1] the output of cmd1), and outfile to be our stdout (we want to write to it the output of cmd2).
+In the parent process, we want end[0] to be our stdin (end[0] reads from end[1] the output of cmd1), and outfile to be our stdout (we write to it the output of cmd2)
 We swap fds to stdin/stdout with dup2()
 From the MAN,
 ````
 int dup2(int fd1, int fd2) : it will close fd2 and duplicate the value of fd2 to fd1